← MRI Terms

 Facet Arthropathy or Facet Hypertrophy

-These changes can contribute to back pain or stenosis.
-They can also be age-related and not the main pain source.
+Facet joints are the small joints at the back of the spine.
+Facet arthropathy is arthritis-type wear in them; facet hypertrophy means they’re enlarged or overgrown.
+These changes can contribute to back pain or stenosis, but they can also be age-related and not the main pain source.

 Learn more: